Skip to main content

 B2-c.
 Does the plan address NFIP-insured structures within each jurisdiction that have been repetitively damaged by floods?

 Please contact FEMA Region I directly for NFIP repetitive loss data.
-Contact Ryan Fisher at ryan.fisher@fema.dhs.gov.
-Click the email address for a draft email request.
+Contact Ryan Fisher at ryan.fisher@fema.dhs.gov at FEMA Region I to request the data.
+Depending on community size, the municipality many need to sign an information sharing agreement with FEMA.
 Each plan needs the number and types (residential, commercial, institutional, municipal etc) of NFIP repetitive loss properties in the planning area.
+See the plan review tool guide checklist for more information.

 C2.
 Does the plan address each jurisdiction’s participation in the NFIP and continued compliance with NFIP requirements, as appropriate?
 (Requirement 44 CFR § 201.6(c)(3)(ii))